I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 1. Fragmentation of power:

-Once reality stabilized, the First Gods realized that their power was too great to interact directly with the world without destroying it.
-They decided to fragment, giving rise to pantheons of divine entities that were less powerful but capable of ruling over specific domains.
+Once reality was stabilized, the First Gods realized that their power was too great to interact directly with the world without destroying it.
+They then decided to fragment it by giving birth to pantheons of less powerful divine entities but capable of ruling over specific domains.

 Each First God divided his essence to create subordinate gods: